-Operation Ocelot has been launched thanks to the support and energy of the WLT Patron and fearless presenter Steve Backshall – and now we just need you to turn his dream of protected habitats in Guatemala into a reality!
-Steve joined us to launch the mission weeks ago and will continue to channel his passion for the conservation of wild places as the project progresses.
+Operation Ocelot has been launched thanks to the support and energy of the WLT Patron and fearless presenter Steve Backshall – and now we just need you to turn his dream of protected habitats in Brazil into a reality!
+Steve joined us to launch the mission and will continue to channel his passion for the conservation of wild places as the project progresses.
 There will also be more opportunities for you to talk directly to Steve along the way – more information to come!

 I now have received a fundraising target.
 What can I do to raise funds?

 - Have a sponsored sleepover or camp-out at your school, club, or in your garden

 - Host a nature-themed quiz night

 - Organise a nature-themed raffle and give away prizes like seed packets, plush animals, or vouchers for zoos/museums

 - Organise a sponsored clean-up for a beach, local area, or park